-We provide not only immediate short-term help but long term solutions to women, men and children in crisis.
-Safelight gives individuals who have experienced interpersonal and sexual abuse a real second chance, an opportunity to redesign and better their lives. http://www.safelightfamily.org/
+Safelight provides not only immediate short-term help but long- term solutions to women, men and children in crisis.
+Safelight gives individuals who have experienced interpersonal and sexual abuse a real second chance; an opportunity to redesign and better their lives.

-This will be the 22nd year that Grace Lutheran Church members have participated in their Annual Servant Saturday, with more than 100 Grace Lutheran volunteers going into Hendersonville area neighborhoods to provide assistance to agencies and individuals in need.
-Volunteers will spend Saturday doing projects for Boys and Girls Club, Four Seasons Compassion for Life, Interfaith Assistance Ministry, Safelight, Hendersonville Rescue Mission, Lutheran Missions, Children and Family Resource Center and Thrive.
-Many projects are completed and include painting, landscaping, gardening, mulching, window washing, cleaning, quilting, sandwich making and other odd jobs.
-Most projects will be completed in four to five hours, and project organizers expect Grace members will contribute more than 500 person-hours on this year’s Servant Saturday.
+Since 1994 Grace Lutheran Church has held an annual Servant Saturday event.
+Involving more than 100 Grace Lutheran volunteers, work parties go throughout Hendersonville and surrounding communities to provide assistance to agencies and individuals in need.
+Volunteers assist with projects at the Boys and Girls Club, Four Seasons Compassion for Life, Interfaith Assistance Ministry, Safelight, Hendersonville Rescue Mission, Lutheridge, Trinity View, Children and Family Resource Center and Thrive.
+Many projects include painting, landscaping, gardening, mulching, window washing, cleaning, quilting, sandwich making, and other odd jobs.
+Most projects are completed in 4 to 5 hours, and project organizers have estimated that Grace members contribute more than 500 volunteer hours during a Servant Saturday event.